-In this day and age, there are many forms of treatment programs geared towards chemical and alcohol dependency.
-Deciding which one is right for you or a loved one can be confusing, and can add stress to an already overwhelming situation.
-Some will argue that residential options aren’t realistic based on a set of conflicting variables (i.e. work, school, parenting, overall disconnect from their current life, etc.) For every good reason brought to the table, you may be countered with 5 supposedly more logical reasons why it’s not the right fit.
-You may start to believe that an option for simple one-on-one counseling seems completely reasonable, and perhaps maybe you’ve made too big a deal of the whole issue.
-The problem with a true drug-addicted or alcoholic mind is that it tricks addicts into thinking they can solve their problems based on sheer willpower.
-Learning about the disease of addiction and how it affects individuals and their families can be a very helpful start in the beginning, but treatment consisting of continuous separation from one’s everyday life for a specific length of time is vital to forming a solid foundation that won’t crack over time.
+There are many treatment programs geared towards chemical and alcohol dependency.
+Deciding which one is right for you or a loved one can be confusing.
+This can add stress to an already overwhelming situation.
+Some will argue that residential options are not realistic due to work, school, parenting, and overall disconnect from their current life.
+For every good reason for intensive treatment, you may encounter many other supposed reasons as to why it is not the right fit.
+You may start to believe that an option for simple one-on-one counseling seems completely reasonable.
+Perhaps you think that maybe you have made too big a deal of the whole issue.
+However, in some cases, intensive treatment is necessary to fix the problem of addiction.

-Separation is vital because it gives the addicted person a chance to work out their issues (the root causes for their addiction) in a safe environment, among supportive peers, while engaging in daily therapeutic activities.
-They are protected from potentially harmful outside individuals, allowing them, over time, to distinguish the difference between healthy and toxic relationships.
-It’s statistically shown that toxic associations lead to the same habitual behaviors, so it’s important to teach the addict how to break patterns that ultimately kick-start the same destructive cycle.
+Separation is vital because it gives the addicted person a chance to work out the causes of their addiction in a safe environment.
+You can do this while you are among supportive peers and engaging in daily therapeutic activities.
+You are protected from potentially harmful outside individuals.
+This allows you to distinguish the difference between healthy and toxic relationships over time.
+Toxic associations lead to the same habitual behaviors.
+Therefore, it is important to teach the addict how to break patterns that ultimately kick-start the same destructive cycle.